- What's New?

 Working in Patrols, learning by doing, meeting new people from a variety of different cultures and backgrounds, pushing themselves out of their comfort zones and living by the Scout Law over a sustained period are the essential ingredients for a life changing experience.

 Each year the Lord Baden-Powell Society appeals to Scouting supporters and others to donate to the Jamboree Appeal.
-All funds raised go directly to financially assisting Scouts in need to attend the experience of a lifetime – an Australian Jamboree or Venture.
+All funds raised go directly to financially assisting Scouts in need to attend the experience of a lifetime – a Jamboree or Venture.